 The goal is to find soft, even light.
 When in open shade, turn your group toward the sun (if you have that luxury in your location) to help get more light/detail in faces.

+Family.
 For many of us that is why we got into photography and what pushes us to continue to learn to capture not only our family but those around us.
-What a gift you are able to give to families!
+What a gift you are able to give to families with group photos!